modular-network/ethereum-libraries/CrowdsaleLib/README.md

    * [Libraries](http://solidity.readthedocs.io/en/develop/contracts.html#libraries)
    * [Using For](http://solidity.readthedocs.io/en/develop/contracts.html#using-for)

-The TokenLib abstracts away all of the functions required for several token variations.
-Users will include this library in their token contract and use it to make state changes.
+The CrowdsaleLib abstracts away all of the functions required for several crowdsale variations.
+Users will include these libraries in their crowdsale contract and use it to make state changes.

-In order to use the TokenLib, import it into your token contract and then bind it as follows:
+In order to use the CrowdsaleLib, import it into your crowdsale contract and then bind it as follows:

 ### Usage Example